 Lech is one of Austria's main attractions for the rich and famous.
-From royalty to business leaders, from sports stars to film producers, Lech is a favourite luxury hotel hideaway for the wealthier classes.
+From royalty to business leaders, from sports stars to film producers, the ski resort of Lech is a favourite luxury hotel hideaway for the wealthier classes.

 But that reputation alone is misleading.
 As well as hotels catering to their clients' every whim, Lech has family-run hotels that won't break the budget.

 And for every flattering and groomed piste, there is a tricky bump run or ski route that will test the keenest of mortal skiers.
 It is easily possible to have a "normal" ski holiday in Lech, a title is not strictly necessary!